 The petition should be discussed with the student's academic advisor before it is delivered to the Graduate Coordinator.
-Once the petition is received by the Graduate Coordinator, it will be discussed for consideration with the Graduate Committee and possibly with the faculty at large.
-A written response will be sent to the student as soon as possible following the deliberations.
+Once received by the Graduate Coordinator, the petition will be discussed for consideration by the faculty.
+A written response will be sent to the student as soon as possible following deliberations.

-Students requesting an Exception to University Policy should download and complete the Petition to Exception of Policy form from the Forms and Policies section of the Graduate Studies Website.
+Students requesting an Exception to University Policy should download and complete the Petition to Exception of Policy form from the website maintained by the Office of Graduate Studies.
 The form must be signed by Graduate Coordinator and by the Department Chairperson before it can be submitted to the Office of Graduate Studies.